TheHydrophobicityProject/HydrophobicityExplorer/README.md

 Saving image to polymer.png by default. requested calculations are None
 ```
 The `-s` flag defines the sequence or specific order of comonomers.
 The `-i` and `-t` flags are used to define initiators and terminators from either the dictionary or from SMILES.
-The `-s` flag can also be used to define monomers not in the dictionary with SMILES.
+The `-s` flag can also be used to define monomers not in the dictionary with SMILES, but it also accepts dictonary keys.
+When a coefficient is provided in the list of arguments defined by the -s flag, this changes the number of monomers per unit defined by the `-n` flag.
+In the above example, each unit of n refers to 3 monomers.
+The number of monomers per n will be used for plots and image labels.

 #### Modifying The SMILES Dictionary